Be the Name They Remember

 This workshop teaches you how to define what you want to stand for professionally, how to say it the same way across your LinkedIn, your resume, and in person, and how to build a digital presence using only free tools.

-These are the 4 most common mistakes we see in student resumes — and all of them are fixable.
+These are the 4 most common branding gaps we see in students — and all of them are fixable.

 Blending Into the Crowd